Terms and Conditions for NACB Affiliates

-1. Eligibility for Membership
+1. Eligibility for Affiliation

 Ancillary Cannabis Businesses are eligible to apply for affiliation with the National Association of Cannabis Businesses (“NACB”).
-As used in these Terms and Conditions, “Ancillary Cannabis Businesses” means any person or entity that:
+As used in these Terms and Conditions, “Ancillary Cannabis Businesses” means any person or entity that

 - provides goods or services to licensed cannabis businesses or plans to do so;

 - does not cultivate, produce, manufacture, extract, sell, store, laboratory test, or transport cannabis; and

 - is not required by state law to have a license to participate in its cannabis-related business activities.

 The NACB evaluates each Ancillary Cannabis Business’ suitability by reviewing the applicant’s past business activities and reputation.
 Such review will include, but is not limited to, a background check of the business and its principals that includes, but is not limited to, review of government watch lists, civil litigation, liens against the applicant, adverse media, and business references (an “NACB Background Check”).
 The NACB has sole discretion to grant or deny each application for affiliation with the NACB.

 Each Ancillary Cannabis Business that is approved for affiliation with the NACB shall be known as an “NACB Affiliate.”

 In evaluating each Ancillary Cannabis Business’ suitability for affiliation, the NACB conducts an NACB Background Check.
 NACB Background Checks are not conducted for employment, credit evaluation, or insurance underwriting purposes.
 The NACB only uses the results of NACB Background Checks in connection with its evaluation of potential Ancillary Cannabis Businesses’ eligibility for affiliation and other business and commercial purposes.